 Twenty-ﬁve years after creating his wine merchant business, Henkell had a wine cellar and sparkling wine facility built in the city of Wiesbaden in Southwestern Germany.
 The city, often called the “Gateway to the Rheingau”, sits on the northern bank of the Rhine River.
 The Rheingau is one of Germany’s 13 ofﬁcially recognized regions for quality wine production (QbA) and extends along the banks of the Rhine River.

-What makes Henkell so distinct is the perfect marriage of the Charmat Method and the Méthode Champenoise.
-Unlike most sparkling wines produced utilizing the Charmat Method, Henkell leaves the wine in stainless steel for six months for a slow natural fermentation.
-After six months, the sparkling wine is bottled and then aged for a minimum of three additional months.
+What makes Henkell so distinct is the perfect marriage of German craftmanship and the art of French cuvée.
+Unlike other sparkling wines produced utilizing the Charmat Method, Henkell leaves the wine in stainless steel for six months for a slow natural fermentation.
 This unique method of producing high-quality sparkling wine gives Henkell a rich complexity, with a fruit forward lightness that is distinctly German and most uniquely Henkell.